gridgain-solutions/ignite-in-k8s/benchmark/README.md

 (4) Basically, enable/set these environment variables any time you start a new cluster from scratch, and comment them out after the cluster is fully up (yes, wierd).
 export ETCD_INITIAL_CLUSTER="etcd1=http://${SERVER_1_IP}:2380,etcd2=http://${SERVER_2_IP}:2380,etcd3=http://${SERVER_3_IP}:2380"
 export ETCD_INITIAL_CLUSTER_STATE=new
-export ETCD_INITIAL_CLUSTER_TOKEN=??? # <-- change/ensure that this value is unique/different each time a new cluster is started.
+export ETCD_INITIAL_CLUSTER_TOKEN=INITIAL_TOKEN_1  # <-- ensure that this value is changed any time a new cluster is started from scratch.

 Then to start an etcd cluster, run a etcd start command (like the one below) for each etcd server node (in a script or terminal session):
 The --name parameter is important and must be the same as in the .profile env variables.